"He is one of the greatest living

 and prolific saxophone players in music.
 It has been more

-than fifty-five years since he first picked up a saxophone,
+than fifty years since he first picked up a saxophone, and

-and from age sixteen on he has been playing professionally,
+from age sixteen on he has been playing professionally, initially

-initially while still attending school.
-Watts has been featured
+while still attending school.
+Watts has been featured on over

-on over 500 recordings by artists ranging from Cannonball
+500 recordings by artists ranging from Cannonball Adderley

-Adderley to Frank Zappa, always exhibiting his unforgettable
+to Frank Zappa, always exhibiting his unforgettable trademark

-trademark sound.
-In March of 2014, Watts received the prestigious
+sound.
+In 2014, Watts received the prestigious Frankfurt Music

-Per the Frankfurt Music Prize Foundation, Watts was "selected
+Music Prize Foundation, Watts was "selected for his strikingly

-for his strikingly melodic saxophone style and his original
+melodic saxophone style and his original tone language, with

-tone language, with which he has already enriched several
+which he has already enriched several generations of musicians.

 After 15 albums as a leader, for a variety of labels large